Hamzablm/Challenge/README.md

 * Once enrolled you'll publish a blog every sunday.
 * To withdraw from the challenge you'll have to pay 200dh.
 * If you didn't publish your blog for a sunday you'll pay 200 dh.(Note that you can continue in the challenge but you'll have to pay if you lose)

+## Participate
+Everyone is welcome to join.
+The fee is optional, but most us decided to bet.
+We have have a discord server where we share our blogs and stuff we did today.
+If you want to grow and learn with us don't hesitate to contact me on [twitter](https://twitter.com/HamzaLovesJava) so I can add you in the gang.